chaintune/Music_App_Dev_Artist/README.md

 ![ESLint](https://img.shields.io/badge/-ESLint-black?style=for-the-badge&logoColor=white&logo=eslint&color=341BAB)

-In order to keep the code clean, consistent and free of bad TS practices, more than **300 ESLint rules are activated** !
+In order to keep the code clean, consistent and free of bad TS practices, ** ESLint rules are activated**

 Complete list of all enabled rules is available in the **[.eslintrc.js file](https://github.com/antoinezanardi/werewolves-assistant-api-next/blob/master/.eslintrc.js)**.